energinet-singularity/gis-provider/README.md

 For more information on how the files are structured please look into the tests/valid-testdata folder that is supplied in the repository.

 ### Output
-The output will be an API that can be queried with SQL to get information from the enriched GIS dataframe.
+The output will be an API that can be queried with SQL to get information from a data enriched GIS dataframe.

 ## Getting Started
 The quickest way to have something running is through docker (see the section [Running container](#running-container)).